How to Find the Perfect Fitting Shoes

 We ask a lot of our feet.
 With each step you take, your foot strikes the ground with more than three times your body weight, and you ask them to do this thousands of times per day.
 Your feet depend on you, too.
 It’s your job to keep your feet healthy and pain free.
-One of the most critical things you can do to care for your feet is to choose the right shoes with the right fit.
-The perfect fit!
+One of the most critical things you can do to care for your feet is to choose the right shoes - The perfect fit!

 Remember to make sure there is room at the end of your toes, as well.
 While standing up, there should be up to half an inch of space between your longest toe and the shoe tip.
 If you can wiggle your toes inside your shoe while standing, you’re on the right track.
 Too much room, and you’ll be at risk of tripping and falling.

-The top of the shoe, called the upper, should be made from a material that conforms to the shape of your foot, without constricting.
+The top of the shoe, called the upper (leather or fabric), should be made from a material that conforms to the shape and condition of your foot, without constricting.
 Shoes with closures, rather than slip-ons, can help provide the right amount of “give” along the top of the foot.
-Adjustable closures can also help to keep your feet comfortable throughout the day, as your feet generally swell later in the day.
-The upper should be made from a non-irritating and porous material.
+Adjustable closures (hook & loop or laces) can also help to keep your feet comfortable throughout the day, as your feet generally swell later in the day.

 Inside the shoe, the insoles should provide enough cushioning to absorb the shock of those thousands of steps you’ll take in a day.
 There are three areas that need proper support: the arch, the ball of the foot, and the heel.
 The heel can support as much as 25% of your body weight.
 Shoes with removable insoles allow you to adjust the amount of support or cushion you need for your specific foot shape and activity level.

-If, like many people, you find that your feet are two different sizes, buy shoes to fit the larger foot.
-Look for our shoes with dual removable insoles, and add support inserts to the shoe on the smaller foot to adjust the volume inside the shoe.
+If your feet are two different sizes, buy shoes to fit the larger foot.
+Choose shoes with removable insoles and flat spacers.
+Add the inserts and spacers to the shoe on the smaller foot to adjust the volume inside the shoe.

-While it used to be far more difficult to find shoes that both looked and felt great, our shoe makers have found the right balance between form and function.
-There are plenty of choices for good looking shoes that will fit your feet and keep them healthy and happy.
+While it used to be far more difficult to find shoes that both looked and felt great, ICS shoe manufacturers have found the right balance between fashion and function.
+Today there are many choices of good looking shoes that will fit your feet and keep them healthy and happy.
 We’re here to help you find the perfect fit for your feet.
-Give us a call!
-We’re more than happy to help.